-Probably the most talked about and most desired goal in aged care sector today.
-Is it really possible to achieve restaurant style A la Carte service in aged care?
+Probably the most talked about and most desired goal in Aged Care sector today.
+Is it really possible to achieve restaurant-style A la Carte service in aged care?

 Menu Design: As mentioned in my previous article about “Aged Care Menu Design”, menu designing is a challenge already due to dietitians’ requirements, families input and also texture modification.
 Currently, most aged cares provide 2 hot meal choices at lunch with pretty much same vegetables / accompaniments for each dish.
 Sandwiches and salads are offered in some places as 3rd and 4th choice.
 When we cater for A la Carte menu, we are looking at minimum 4 – 5 hot meal choices with appropriate sides for each dish.
 Cooking these items on order will require the labour in the kitchen as mentioned in prior.
 Also, another question is how often to change the menu choices as well.
 This leads to a whole new task of different procurement practice.
 Ordering, pantry staples, stock rotation etc will need to be addressed.

 Texture Modified Meals: If all residents are offered 4 -5 hot choices on order then why not texture modified meals as well.
-If so then how can we prepare texture modified meals on order.
+If so then how can we prepare texture modified meals to order.
 Even if you offer only 2 hot choices for texture modified menu, you still need to consider how to actually produce those meals there and then.

-Facility Layout: In a way, it is worth trialling A la Carte service in a small to medium size facility where there is one kitchen with servery and dinning room attached.
+Facility Layout: In a way, it is worth trialing A la Carte service in a small to medium size facility where there is one kitchen with servery and dining room attached.
 However, all new aged care facilities are multilevel facilities or spread on a large area with multiple serveries and dining rooms.
 Many items on the A la Carte menu are supposed to be cooked, served and consumed straight away.
 With large facilities, where food needs to be sent to serveries in bulk and dish up at individual kitchenettes, this is one area that I am struggling to find answer for (Your opinions / suggestions are welcome)

 Ongoing Cost: A standard breakfast (toast, egg, bacon, baked beans etc) and a cup of coffee costs around $20.00 per person in a café / Restaurant. $20.00 or just over that will be the budget for each resident for the whole day (6 services per day) in aged care.
 Everything comes with cost.
-The question is, are the organisations prepared to spend that extra cost!!
+The question is, are the organisations prepared to spend that extra cost?